Shang-Chi and the Legend of the Ten Rings: Accolades

 In December 2021, Shang-Chi and the Legend of the Ten Rings received the Vanguard Award at Unforgettable Gala's 19th Annual Asian American Awards, an honor previously held by The Farewell (2019).

 Documentary special

 In February 2021, the documentary series Marvel Studios: Assembled was announced.
-The special on this film, Assembled: The Making of Shang-Chi and the Legend of the Ten Rings, goes behind the scenes of the making of the film, and was released on Disney+ on November 12, 2021.
+The specials go behind the scenes of the MCU films and television series with cast members and additional creatives.
+A special for this film, "The Making of Shang-Chi and the Legend of the Ten Rings", goes behind the scenes of the making of the film and was released on Disney+ on November 12, 2021.